lbarussi/qa-tools/README.md

 # QA Tools

-The idea of this project is to provide As (or even Devs) with a simple, intuitive, fast and practical way of generating fictitious data.
+The idea of this project is to provide QAs (or even Devs) with a simple, intuitive, fast and practical way of generating fictitious data.

 ## Features